TobKed/blog/content/posts/2019_07_13_docker_on_raspberry.md

     * `apt-get` -  the command-line tool for handling packages.
     * `update` - option used to re-synchronize the package index files from their sources.
 *   ```curl -sSL https://get.docker.com | sh```
-    installs docker by executing Docker installation script from online source.
+    installs docker by executing Docker installation script from an online source.
     *  `curl` - tool to transfer data from or to a server.
     *  `--s/--silent` - silent or quiet mode.
-Don't show progress meter or error messages.
+Doesn't show progress meter or error messages.
     *  `-S/--show-error` - when used with -s it makes curl show an error message if it fails.
-    *  `-L/--location` - ff the server reports that the requested page has moved to a different location (indicated with a Location: header and a 3XX response code), this option will make curl redo the request on the new place.
+    *  `-L/--location` - if the server reports that the requested page has moved to a different location (indicated with a Location: header and a 3XX response code), this option will make curl redo the request on the new place.
     *  `|` - pipes '|' send the output of one command as input of another command.
     *  `sh` - Bourne shell.
 *   ```sudo usermod -aG docker $USER```
     adds your user to the docker group which is created during the installation to run docker commands without without prepending sudo (as non-root user)
-    *  `usermod` - modify a user account.
+    *  `usermod` - modifie a user account.
-    *  `--a, --append` - add the user to the supplementary group(s).
+    *  `--a, --append` - adds the user to the supplementary group(s).
 Use only with the -G option.
     *  `-G, --groups` - a list of supplementary groups.
     *  `docker` - group name.
     *  `$USER` - environmental variable with username.
 *   ```sudo systemctl enable docker```
-    configure Docker to start on boot
+    configures Docker to start on boot
     *  `systemctl` - may be used to introspect and control the state of the "systemd" system and service manager.
-    *  `enable NAME..., enable PATH...` - Enable one or more units or unit instances.
+    *  `enable NAME..., enable PATH...` - Enables one or more units or unit instances.
     *  `docker` - deamon process name.
 *   ```sudo apt-get install -y python3-pip```
-    install package installer for Python 3
+    installs package installer for Python 3
     *  `install` -  this option is followed by one or more packages desired for installation.
     *  `-y, --yes, --assume-yes` automatic yes to prompts.
 Assume "yes" as answer to all prompts and run non-interactively.
     *  `python3-pip` - Python3 package installer.
 *   ```sudo pip3 install docker-compose`
-    install docker-compose through Python package installer
+    installs docker-compose through Python package installer
     *  `pip3` - a recursive acronym for "Pip Installs Packages"
     *  `install` - argument for pip3, self-explanatory.
     *  `docker-compose` - name of package to be installed,

-To run this scrip you just have to copy-paste following line in the RPi terminal:
+To run this script you just have to copy-paste the following line in the RPi terminal:
 ```bash
 curl -sSL https://gist.githubusercontent.com/TobKed/75337ec7b73a0ac59a415b837927e4ee/raw/docker_on_raspbian.py | python3
 ```
 It executes (similar to `curl -sSL https://get.docker.com | sh`) this script posted on [github gist](https://gist.github.com/TobKed/75337ec7b73a0ac59a415b837927e4ee#file-docker_on_raspbian-py).

-After script successfully finish you can run subshell as docker user by executing `newgrp docker` (`newgrp` - change the current group ID (GID) during a login session) or restart RPi by `sudo shutdown -r now`.
+After script successfully finishes you can run subshell as a docker user by executing `newgrp docker` (`newgrp` - change the current group ID (GID) during a login session) or restart RPi by `sudo shutdown -r now` (recommended).